Don't miss Neptune's closest approach to Earth on September 23—where to find it in the evening sky

 A planet's 'opposition' marks the mid-point of a fixed period during which outer planets are most visible from Earth.
 Neptune's opposition will occur at 9:00 am EDT, with the planet positioned in the constellation Pisces.
 Astronomers may also refer to this as "an opposition of Neptune," as the planet is positioned opposite the sun in our sky.
 Appearing 2.4 arcseconds across when viewed through a telescope, his celestial event provides a unique chance for amateur astronomers and enthusiasts to catch a glimpse of our solar system's most distant major planet.
 Thankfully, there is a large window for viewership with Neptune remaining an evening spectacle until early February 2026.

-In a remarkable coincidence, the date of Neptune's closest approach to Earth, September 23, is the very same date on which it was discovered in 1846, as per Almanac.
+In a remarkable coincidence, the date of Neptune's closest approach to Earth, September 23, is the very same date on which it was discovered in 1846, as per NASA.
 The story of Neptune's discovery is a testament to the power of mathematics.
-In 1845, French astronomer Urbain Le Verrier noticed peculiar irregularities in the orbit of Uranus, suggesting that an unseen gravitational force was pulling on it.
+In 1845, French astronomer Urbain Le Verrier observed peculiar irregularities in Uranus's orbit, indicating that an unseen gravitational force was influencing it.
 No one in France was interested in his work.

 These three images of Neptune were acquired 90 minutes apart by the Voyager 2 spacecraft on April 3, 1989 (Image Source: NASA/JPL)